abaheti95/Advance-Digital-Image-Processing-and-Computer-Vision-Assingments/ass1/README.txt

-There is only a single assignment file
+The images are not present in the zip file.
+They are to be added externally There is only a single assignment file
 Code uses OpenCV, Matplotlib and numpy
 There is an openCV bug related to closing of windows but it doesn't affect the outputs of different parts